 Can I Contact eBay via Chat or Email?

-While eBay claims to offer email and live chat support, I didn’t see any such options on their contact page.
-GetHuman also reports that there is no eBay email address.
+When I originally wrote this article in 2016, eBay claimed to offer email and live chat support, but they were nowhere to be found even then.
+GetHuman also reports that there is no eBay email address or live chat.
 If these options still exist, they’re only available for certain questions, and you’ll have to jump through all of eBay’s hoops to get to them.

 However, there is a similar option that does work.